-There are other very similar species in this genus which means that detailed examination of an actual specimen is generally needed to identify the exact species.
-A red box around the image indicates that we think it is likely to be this species but can't be 100% certain.
+There are several very similar species in this genus and microscopic examination of an actual specimen is needed to identify the exact species.

 There are several very similar species which can only be confidently identified using a key and a microscope or good lens.

 They live in the soil surface zone or compost heaps.

 All year round.

 They feed on decaying vegetation.
 They don't have eyes and rely on their antennae to 'feel' their way.
 Adults can live for as long as 4 years.
 Once the female has laid her eggs they hatch in 1 or 2 weeks.
 The young have only 6 pairs of legs.
 They will gain an additional pair with each moult.
 They moult even in adulthood.

 Common in Leicestershire and Rutland.